MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

     -   [Resolving Compilation Errors When Converting a Dynamics NAV 2017 Database](Resolve-Compile-Errors-When-Converting-Dynamics-NAV-2017-Database.md).

     You can find all objects which did not compile in the **Object Designer** window, by setting a field filter on the **Compiled** field.

 11. Run the schema synchronization with validation to complete the database conversion.

         For more information, see [How to: Synchronize the Tenant Database with the Application Database](How-to--Synchronize-the-Tenant-Database-with-the-Application-Database.md).

-12. Reompile and install the V2 extensions that you uninstalled previously.
+12. Recompile and install the V2 extensions that you uninstalled previously.

     1. Use the [Repair-NAVApp cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/repair-navappSynchronize) of the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] to compile the published extensions to make sure they are work with the new platform.